Alphonse Malangone: Garbage hauling industry

-The New York Mafia has controlled the city's garbage hauling industry since the 1940s from the days of Anastasia crime family, operated by Albert Anastasia and James Squillante.
+The New York Mafia has controlled the city's garbage hauling industry since the 1940s from the days of Albert Anastasia crime family, operated by Albert Anastasia and James Squillante.
 In 1957 Anastasia was murdered and in 1960 Squillante disappeared, but the Gambino crime family continued to control their portion of the city's garbage rackets through their control of the Association of Trade Waste Removers of Greater New York, overseen by James Failla.
 Through their co-operation and the creation of various garbage hauling cartels, the Genovese and Gambino crime families wielded near absolute power within New York City's garbage hauling industry.

 By the 1990s Malangone was one of the Genovese crime family's most important and powerful members.
 He was involved in law enforcement surveillance, and frequently met with Michele Generoso.
 Malangone was overseer of the crime family's private sanitation rackets through his control of the Bensonhurst, Brooklyn based Kings County Trade Waste Association and the Greater New York Waste Paper Association.
 Frank Giovinco also worked at the Greater New York Waste paper Association as the Genovese crime family's on-site authority.